Pre-trial Support Service

 Supporting young people who have disclosed sexual abuse

-Family Action’s new Pre-trial Support Service supports children aged up to 13 who have experienced sexual abuse, and their non-abusing parents/carers.
+Family Action’s Pre-trial Support Service supports children aged up to 16 (we prioritise under 13s) who have experienced sexual abuse, and their non-abusing parents/carers.
 Support is available only once the abuse has been disclosed to the police and while an investigation is ongoing or a trial is pending/underway.
 Following a disclosure, children and other witnesses are asked not to discuss this further with anyone.
 This is because talking about the evidence could lead to accusations of coaching, which could have a potential impact on the trial.

 The service aims to help children and their parents/carers to: understand and manage trauma symptoms; improve self-esteem/self-confidence, mental health and wellbeing; and reduce stress and anxiety around the trial process – thereby improving long-term future prospects.